 Just as we did before when we considered disordered thinking patterns, let's look at some examples of specific personality disorders to illustrate these problematic emotional response patterns, and the types of interpersonal problems that are created a result.

 People with Schizoid Personality Disorder are at the over-regulated end of the affective spectrum and appear emotionally constricted and indifferent.
 They tend to experience little or no pleasure in things, seem indifferent to praise or criticism, and come across as detached, cold, and unexpressive.
 To other people, they seem unfeeling, unresponsive, and insensitive and are thus unlikely candidates for friendships of any sort.
 On the other side of the affective spectrum is the Histrionic Personality Disorder, which represents emotional under-regulation.
 This disorder is characterized by an extremely reactive emotional pattern that shifts very rapidly.
 These people tend to be rather dramatic in their emotional expression to such an extent they seem to be disingenuous, shallow, and insincere.
 Other people will often react to their intense emotional expression with discomfort, and regard the rapidly shifting emotions with a sense of disbelief or distrust.
+For those looking for treatment, there is histrionic personality disorder medication that may be able to help.

 For persons with Avoidant Personality Disorders, the anxiety they experience in social situations and their fear of being inadequate, rejected, and ridiculed, dominates their emotional life and interferes with their ability to function.
 Their high level of anxiety causes them to avoid social situations such as parties and other social gatherings.
 Typically, people with Avoidant Personality Disorder have only a small number of close friends.
 Similarly, for people with Dependent Personality Disorder, anxiety dominates their affective experience.
 However, in contrast to those with Avoidant Personality Disorder who prefer to avoid relationships, people with a Dependent Personality Disorder are preoccupied with fears of being alone, fears of separation and abandonment, and fears of not being taken care of by others.
 Their anxiety over the possibility of losing important caregivers and their fear of being unable to take care of themselves can make it very difficult for them to stand up for themselves.
 Consequently, they may tolerate mistreatment, and avoid conflict at the expense of their dignity and self-respect.